 It is the policy of Taney County to hire individuals who are qualified for employment as determined by our standards of physical fitness, education, training, experience and personal qualifications.
+Employees must have earned a High School Diploma or GED, and be at least eighteen (18) years of age.
+In certain positions the minimum age is twenty-one (21), i.e. The Sheriff's Office.
 All decisions regarding the recruitment, selection and placement of Employees are made solely on the basis of job-related criteria.
 Every effort is made to place new Employees in positions where they will be able to achieve both personal satisfaction and growth.